willardharris/balena-ads-b/README.md

 # Part 12 – Advanced configuration
 ## Disabling specific services
 You can disable any of the balena-ads-b services by creating a *Device Variable* named `DISABLED_SERVICES` with the services you want to disable as comma-separated values.
 For example, if you want to disable the dump1090fa service, you set the `DISABLED_SERVICES` variable to `dump1090fa`.
-If you want to disable the dump1090fa and kiosk services, you set the `DISABLED_SERVICES` variable to `dump1090fa, kiosk`.
+If you want to disable the dump1090fa and kiosk services, you set the `DISABLED_SERVICES` variable to `dump1090fa, piaware`.

+**Please note:** Due to how these services are integrated, it's not currently possible to disable the `wifi-connect` and `kiosk` services.

 ## Setting dump1090 antenna gain
 By default, dump1090 will run with adaptive gain in dynamic range mode.
 You can override this by setting a *Device Variable* named `DUMP1090_GAIN` with a value of your liking.
 You can read more about manual gain optimization at the [adsb-wiki](https://github.com/wiedehopf/adsb-wiki/wiki/Optimizing-gain).